 In the Lifetime of the Buddha

 The half-jackal cub was an earlier birth of a dimwitted disciple of the Buddha who was completely unaware how stupid he was.
-He made it known to other disciples that someday he wanted to recite scripture at assembly, and he was invited to do it.
-That evening he took his seat in the jeweled pavilion in front of the others, and just as he was to begin speaking he grew nervous and ashamed.
+He had made it known to other disciples that someday he wanted to recite scripture at assembly, and he was invited to do it.
+That evening he took his seat in the jeweled pavilion in front of the others, and just as he was about to begin speaking, he grew nervous and ashamed.
 He got the first verse out, but could not remember the second, so he left and went to be alone in his quarters.

 The Bodhisatta’s other cub was an earlier birth of the Buddha’s son.